-12.8 Switching to the nms-auth-config.xml File
+12.7 Switching to the nms-auth-config.xml File

-When the product is upgraded from 11-10 to 11-50, the settings of the file ldap.properties are automatically migrated to the file nms-auth-config.xml.
+When the product is upgraded from 11-10 to 11-50 or later, the settings of the file ldap.properties are automatically migrated to the file nms-auth-config.xml.

-If the product is upgraded to 11-50 with defaultRole commented out in the file ldap.properties (as shown below), the file nms-auth-config.xml generated during the upgrade cannot be used as is.
+If the product is upgraded to 11-50 or later with defaultRole commented out in the file ldap.properties (as shown below), the file nms-auth-config.xml generated during the upgrade cannot be used as is.

-#defaultRole=quest
+#defaultRole=guest